About Our New Health Center

 Our Impact

-See how our work has helped our people in need and benefited the community.
+See how our work helps people in need and benefits the community.

 Book a Tour and Learn More

-Our Capital Campaign Cabinet is hosting home gatherings and VIP hard hat tours to update the community on our progress and share how they can get involved.
+Our Capital Campaign Cabinet is hosting home gatherings and VIP hard hat tours to update the community on our progress and share ways to get involved.